rururu/pro-clips/README.md

 ## Description

-Used Protege 3.5 version a little bit old.
+Used Protege 3.5 version is a little bit old.
 It is *Frame-based*.
 Recent Protege versions are *OWL-based*.
 It is superfluous for our purposes.

 This IDE has 2 important differences from traditional ones.